History of Dustin May in Timeline

 Dustin May

-Dustin May is a professional baseball pitcher currently playing for the Los Angeles Dodgers in MLB.
-Drafted by the Dodgers in 2016, he made his major league debut in 2019.
+Dustin May is an American professional baseball pitcher currently playing for the Los Angeles Dodgers in MLB.
+Drafted by the Dodgers in the third round of the 2016 MLB draft, he made his major league debut in 2019.
 May was a member of the Dodgers team that won the World Series in 2020.

 On September 6, 1997, Dustin Jake May was born.
 He is an American professional baseball pitcher.